gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shadertoy.md

 <div class="webgl_center"><img src="resources/shadertoy-dolphin.png" style="width: 639px;"></div>

 It's beautiful but it runs at about 19 frames a second in a tiny 640x360 window on my high powered laptop.
-Expand the window to fullscreen and it runs around 2 or 3 frames per second.
-Testing on my higher spec desktop it still only hits 45 frames per second at 640x360 and maybe 10 fullscreen.
+Expand the window to full screen and it runs around 2 or 3 frames per second.
+Testing on my higher spec desktop it still only hits 45 frames per second at 640x360 and maybe 10 full screen.

 Compare it to this game that's also fairly beautiful and yet runs at 30 to 60 frames per second even on lower-powered GPUs